RavensbourneWebMedia/Digital_Advertising/sessions/04/README.md

 This weeks lecture will focus around the differnt types of advertising campagin that include delivery to lots of separate channels.

-To contextualise these practices we will look at two Burberry campaigns and talk though:
+To contextualise this practice we will look at a Burberry campaign and talk though:

-1. Their target audiences.
+1. The target audiences.
-* Their campaign ideas.
+* The campaign idea.
 The core creative concept including the campaign slogan.
-* Their digital touch points.
+* The digital touch points.
 * How to map/communicate ideas for digital touch points.
-* how their campaign plans work across platforms against time.
+* How the campaign plan works across platforms holistically.

-[Full lecture notes found here.]
-(ToDo: Add lecture notes here)
+[Full lecture notes found here.] (https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/master/sessions/04/Multi-Channel_Omni_Channel_Advertising.pdf)

 ## Creating a Campaign Plan